bakwc/DbSyncer/README.md

 # DbSyncer
-Utility for fault-tolerance database replication, based on raft protocol
+Utility for fault-tolerant database replication, based on raft protocol